Two doctors talk with a pediatric patient as she sits on an exam table

 Duke Health offers locations throughout the Triangle.
 Find one near you.

-Electrodes are placed on your child’s chest to record the heart's electrical function.
+• Electrocardiogram (ECG): Electrodes placed on your child’s chest record the heart's electrical activity.

-Your child will be fitted with a 24-hour wearable heart monitor that will record heart activity and abnormalities over the course of a day.
+• Event monitoring: Your child will be fitted with a wearable heart monitor that will record heart activity and abnormalities over the course of a day.

 Clinical Trials at Duke